Consumer medicine information

 • Sharps container for safe disposal of the needle cap and used syringe.

-• Take the carton containing the syringe out of the refrigerator and place it on a clean, flat work surface.
+Take the carton containing the syringe out of the refrigerator and place it on a clean, flat work surface (like a table).

-STEP 2.
-Remove pre-filled syringe from the carton
+STEP 2: Removal of the pre-filled syringe from the carton

 • Do not inject the medicine if the liquid is cloudy, discoloured, or has particles in it.